pluralsight/guides/faq.md

 ### Some bonus reasons to contribute a tutorial here!
 * **Help the world**.
 You'll help spread useful knowledge.
 * **Free subscription to Pluralsight.com**.
 Pluralsight is our corporate sponsor for this project and is subsidizing the costs of some of the open-source development.
 We've negotiated with Pluralsight to give all contributors a free subscription to their video library on training for programmers, so you can stay up-to-date on all programming topics.
 This is worth $299.
 * **Network with other important members of the community**.
-We'll give you access to our community [Slack](https://hackguides.typeform.com/to/ZroxPD), to make awesome connections with others who are involved.
+We'll give you access to our <a href="https://hackguides.herokuapp.com" target="_blank">Slack community</a>, to make awesome connections with others who are involved.
 * **Free access to the next hack.summit() conference for you and your friends**.
 Get your own special code you can give out!

 ### Who owns the tutorials created here?